dimidd/senths/README.md

 The main module is NB.hs, where the classifier is defined.
 NBTrain.hs is a high-level interface for training NB models from files.
 NBTest is meant for tests using a tsv dataset of news headlines from different catagories (tech, biz, health, etc):
-The original is a dataset of references to news web pages collected from an online aggregatori in the period from March 10 to August 10 of 2014.
+The original is a dataset of references to news web pages collected from an online aggregator in the period from March 10 to August 10 of 2014.
 The resources are grouped into clusters that represent pages discussing the same news story.
 The dataset includes also references to web pages that point (has a link to) one of the news page in the collection.
 [3]